 Back at the ranch, we climbed into our bus and began our return journey.
-Retracing our route to near Santiago, we turned right off the Duarte Highway then drove through Moca, a pleasant looking town, before beginning to climb the coastal mountains.
+Retracing our route to near Santiago, we turned right off the Duarte Highway then drove through Moca, a pleasant-looking town, before beginning to climb the coastal mountains.

 Unlike the route we took in the morning, this route traversed a terrain whose mountainsides and valleys were cultivated or used for grazing.
-It was a landscape which the hand of man had enhanced and by making it pleasing to the eye – a panorama of a fantastic and seducing countryside.
+It was a landscape that the hand of man had enhanced and by making it pleasing to the eye – a panorama of a fantastic and seducing countryside.

-Down at the coast, we passed the neat seaside town of Cabarete, considered to be the windsurfing, kiteboarding and parasailing capital of the world.
+Down at the coast, we passed the neat seaside town of Cabarete, considered to be the windsurfing, kiteboarding, and parasailing capital of the world.
 Here, annual windsurfing competitions draw visitors from around the globe.
 (See Nick Klenske’s article on Cabarete.)